Reynanwq/Gubee-training/README.md

 # Gubee-training
-repository containing what was studied during the training period at Gubee
+Repository containing what was studied during the training period at Gubee.